Business

 Measuring Diversity vs. Creativity

 Creativity is often thought of as an individual-level achievement.
 Diversity is a collective outcome.
-In other words, creativity is a property of an idea while diversity is a property of a set of ideas How AI Ideas Affect the Creativity, Diversity, and Evolution of Human Ideas: Evidence From a Large, Dynamic Experiment.
+In other words, creativity is a property of an idea while diversity is a property of a collection of ideas.

 Contrasting Effects of AI Exposure.

 High exposure to AI increased both average amounts of diversity and rates of change in diversity of ideas.
 The result on rates of change is particularly important.
-Small differences in rates of change can produce large aggregate differences over time How AI Ideas Affect the Creativity, Diversity, and Evolution of Human Ideas: Evidence From a Large, Dynamic Experiment.
+Small differences in rates of change can produce large aggregate differences over time.

 FAQ - Frequently Asked Questions